Questions

 How do you change Spanish verbs to past tense?

-READ ALSO: How do you save a Premiere Pro intro?
+READ ALSO: How do you create a design for an experiment?

 Regular Spanish Preterite Forms To conjugate a regular verb in the preterite tense, simply remove the infinitive ending (-ar, -er, or -ir) and add the preterite ending that matches the subject.